michahn01/michahn01/README.md

 ### 🚀 Introduction

-I'm currently a student at the University of Michigan pursuing a degree in Computer Science.
+I'm currently an undergrad at the University of Michigan pursuing a degree in Computer Science.
 I enjoy building systems and solving complex technical challenges.

 ### 🎓 Education